wp-plugins/webemailprotector/readme.txt

 = 1.1.3 =
 * 21st June 2014
 * Sorted header issue due to lingering old release in CSV

+= 1.1.4 =
+* 2nd August 2014
+* Added more info on free for Not For Profits
+* Added http search tool link

 == Upgrade Notice ==